heptarch/heptarch.github.io/drafts/rbl2.md

 research the Bell mined so successfully.
-So it makes sense to copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to think in creative, free and interdisciplinary ways about their problems.
+So it makes sense to copy the <a href="https://heptar.ch/rbl1/#sec-1-5">recipe</a>: hire a bunch of smart people, keep them happy, stimulated, and focused, and get them to think in free and interdisciplinary ways about their problems.
 That's what Bell did and it worked.